javiemgz/javiemgz/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=javiemgz&langs_count=5&theme=tokyonight&layout=compact" alt="javiemgz :: Top Langs"/>

 - I've quiet a bit experience with js.
 I've done several proyects, with express for backend or with with frameworks in frontend.
-- I'm familiarized with React is my battle horse on terms of frontends proyects.
+- I'm familiarized with React, is my battle horse on terms of frontends proyects.
 - Currently I found myself working on a spring version of Libro1 which i've first wrote ir in Typescript with mongo, now I'm looking forward to release it with java, spring, redis and mysql

 ## Contact me: